 Still, the wind mainly expresses itself rather gently, not to mention its own invisible shape.
 So, it is in itself a symbol of the gentle.
 It's also obedient, in the way it usually rounds any object - except for when in rage.

 The Chinese character (above to the right) has the same meaning of modest and obedient.
 It also stands for the direction southeast.

 6 - Water

 Trigram 6 is Water (kan or k'an), which is one of the five Chinese elements.
-Th trigram represents the abysmal, the gorge, since that's where the water naturally travels.
+The trigram represents the abysmal, the gorge, since that's where the water naturally travels.
 The nature of water is to flow to the lowest place, as is pointed out in Chinese philosophy - for example the Tao Te Ching.

 7 - Mountain